Rashotech/chatbot-backend/README.md

 ## To try this sample

-- In a terminal, navigate to `EmptyBot`
+- In a terminal, navigate to `ChatBot`

     ```bash
     # change into project folder
-  cd EmptyBot
+  cd ChatBot
     ```

 - Run the bot from a terminal or from Visual Studio, choose option A or B.